 You see, even the most skilled, the most calm and collected negotiator with the best poker face has an enormous dialog happening in their heads while a meeting is underway.
 Depending on the type of meeting, and for this particular purpose we’ll focus on IEP meetings, the situation, the observations of the people across the room, the dialog inside one’s head does help one decide how to “move” in the game of negotiating.

-So, E, being a savvy negotiator herself, but more prone than I am to wear her heart on her sleeve for all to see, likes to ask me about negotiation tactics.
-Both pre and post IEP meetings we do some situational reviews, play through scenarios, potential dialogs, etc. in order to help the outcome of the meeting go as well as possible for the CHILD.
+Once someone asked me about negotiation tactics.
+Both pre and post IEP meetings I do some situational reviews, play through scenarios, potential dialogs, etc. in order to help the outcome of the meeting go as well as possible for the CHILD.

-Being friends, I can be, well, me in all of my forms, including my tendency to use colorful language.
+With this friend, I could be, well, me in all of my forms, including my tendency to use colorful language.
 Having worked through many scenarios with her, she asked me to write a piece focusing on what’s in my head versus what I say / my physical actions.

 I struggled with that concept because, well, what’s happening in my head isn’t the “cleanest” of dialog and while, in retrospect, I tend to find it very amusing, I said my parents would kill me.
 (Yes, I’m a grown woman, but I still try to make them proud of me every day.)